Duvel Moortgat Brewery: Duvel

 To commemorate the end of World War I, the Moortgats named their main beer Victory Ale.
 In the 1920s, an avid drinker described the beer as "nen echten duvel" (a real devil in Brabantian Dutch) - perhaps in reference to its formidable alcohol content (8.5% ABV) - and the name of the beer was changed to Duvel.
 It has become the brewery's flagship beer.
 Considered by many the definitive version of the Belgian Strong Pale Ale style, Duvel is brewed with Pilsner malt and dextrose, and hopped with Saaz hops and Styrian Goldings, the yeast still stems from the original culture of Scottish yeast bought by Albert Moortgat during a business tour of the U.K. just after World War I.

 In 2007, a special version of the regular Duvel, which typically uses 2 hop varieties, was released.
 This limited-edition product added American hops of the Amarillo variety, boosted the alcohol content to 9.5% ABV and is called Duvel Tripel Hop.
 In 2010, a second limited-edition of Tripel Hop was brewed after a bet with the Duvel Moortgat CEO.
 If the Facebook group We want Duvel Tripel Hop reached at least 10,000 members, a second edition would be brewed.
 The group reached 10,000 members within a few months and the CEO stuck to his promise.
-Between 2010-2016, 6 editions of Duvel Tripel Hop were released:
+Between 2010 and 2016, 6 editions of Duvel Tripel Hop were released: